Language selection

 For decades, as part of Canada's plan for robotic space exploration, the CSA has been actively working on refining rover designs and building Canadian expertise in rover technologies.

-Why send a rover?
+Why send a rover to the Moon?

-Using their tools and instruments, they can help scientists learn more about important resources on the Moon that will be needed to establish a long-term presence there and eventually send humans farther into space.
+Using their tools and instruments, they can help scientists learn more about the important resources on the Moon that will be needed to establish a long-term presence there and eventually send humans farther into space.

 Who will build the Canadian rover?